ScooloV/bbpedia/docs/core_rules/post-game_sequence.md

 * How many touchdowns were scored (by each team).
 * How many Casualties were caused (counting only those that generate SPP, as described in Step 3).
 * How many League points were earned (see page 98).
-* Finaly, any players that suffered a DEAD result on the Casualty table during this game are deleted from your Team Draft list (see page 60).
+* Finally, any players that suffered a DEAD result on the Casualty table during this game are deleted from your Team Draft list (see page 60).

 #### WINNINGS